Skip to main content

 What Does an EPA Water Violation Actually Mean for Your Health?

-Your water utility sent a notice.
+Your public water system sent a notice.
 Or you found a violation on EPA's database.
 Here's exactly what it means, what the risk is, and what to do.

 Is your water affected?